Ruulian/writeups/qualif-ec2-2022-esaip/my_first_treasure/README.md

 ## Fifth part

-So we are admin credentials, let's connect to admin panel on ``/admin``.
+So we have admin credentials, let's connect to admin panel on ``/admin``.

 ![admin_connected](images/admin_connected.png)